 - It keeps the officials under surveillance to reduce corruption and strengthens the bond between the governors and the governed.

 - It avoids the blame game among parties and reduces the vagueness in their actions.

 To summarise, the accountability of public servants is an indispensable part of the Civil Service and its administration.
 It is a much-needed ingredient for the ethically-sound, good governance of a democratic state.

 FAQs on Accountability of Public Servants

-Q.4.
-What are the different types of Accountability?
+Q.3.
+What are the different types of accountability in public administration?

 Public accountability can be classified into four main types.
 Find the different types of accountability in public administration below: